Bennik2000/FtApp/README.md

 interface and the second part is the Android UI.

 #### Communication part
+There are a few classes which are necessary to connect to an interface:

-`IFtInterface` is the main interface to control a fischertechnik interface.
+* `IFtInterface` is the main interface to control a fischertechnik interface.
-`TxtInterface` is the implementation for the ROBOTICS TXT Controller protocol.
+* `TxtInterface` is the implementation for the ROBOTICS TXT Controller protocol.
-`TxInterface` is the implementation for the ROBO TX Controller protocol.
+* `TxInterface` is the implementation for the ROBO TX Controller protocol.

-## Installation
-This app is listed in the Google Play Store.
-You can install it from the Store or you can download the `de.bennik2000.ftapp.apk` file and install it manually on your android phone.
-Note: Your Android version must be *Android 4.0.3 (Ice Cream Sandwich)* or higher.
+* `SimulatedFtInterface` is a simulation of an interface.

+#### Android UI
+The android app is a simple unser interface for `IFtInterface`.

 ## TODO
+* Adapt for tablets
 * Upload and play audio files to TXT Controller
 * Multiple extensions
 * Overal status page (connection status, firmware version, ...)